Anamika-Suresh/Gas-Turbine-NOX-Emission/README.md

 ![Model Output](output2.png)

 ## *NOTE:*
-Trained model files (.pkl) are excluded due to size limits.
+- Trained model files (.pkl) are excluded due to size limits.
 Run model.py to regenerate the model.

+- Jupyter notebook file can not load due to size limit.
+Download miniproject1.ipynp file to get **EDA and Data Pre-processing and Model Building**.

 ## Requirements